ATHENS HILLS CSA

 THE COMBO CORNER

+The apples from Cherry Orchard are Yellow Delicious.
+This apple is an excellent for eating, but is also very good in salads, pies and for making applesauce.
 The bread from The Village Bakery and Café is Italian Wheat--mixed whole and unbleached wheat flours, with some extra virgin olive oil, which really comes through when this bread is toasted.

 The cheese from Integration Acres is Goat Gouda, a wax-covered raw milk cheese that has been aged over six months - For a twist on the typical grilled cheese sandwich, use the goat Gouda and include thin slices of crispy apples.